Frequently asked questions

 FINGERPRINTS - How can I be fingerprinted for work/job purposes?

 Fingerprints: The Sheriff's Office will fingerprint persons upon request as part of pre-employment criminal history background checks.
+You will need to bring your letter that you received that has the control number for your background check.
 The Sheriff's office provides this service as a courtesy and does not charge a fee.
-Detention Center officers perform this service and may request you come back later if they are tied up with their work.
-Fingerprint hours are Tuesday, Thursday and Saturday from 9:00am to 4:00pm.
+Detention Center officers perform this service and will work you in as soon as they can.
+Due to processing procedures, they may not be able to accommodate you in a timely manner.
+The detention center officer should inform you if there may be a longer wait than normal and may request for you come back at a later time.
+Fingerprint can be done at in the Detention Center during the hours of 9:00am to 4:00pm on Tuesday, Thursday and Saturday.

 _______________________________________________________________________